marcpybus/var-node/README.md

 docker compose up --build -d
 docker compose logs -f
 ```
-* **ATTENTION:** Approximately 46GB of data needs to be downloaded and stored in `data/` the first time the **data-manager** container is run.
+* **ATTENTION:** Approximately 48 GB of data needs to be downloaded and stored in `data/` the first time the **data-manager** container is run.
 It is possible to reduce disk space requirements by skipping the VEP annotation.
 See the "Data download" section.
 * **IMPORTANT:** Wait until the data has been downloaded and the **data-manager** container has terminated itself.
 The data download process can be tracked in the container log.
 * To access the front end, use your web browser with the server's IP or domain name.
 If installed locally, you can use https://localhost/.
 * You must configure a username and password before accessing the front end.
 See the "Configuring the front end password" section.